StevenGorlicki/CeresWeb/README.md

 Handshake: https://app.joinhandshake.com/stu/users/45142002

 Professional build for educators in progress
+ MAKE SURE YOU'RE IN VENV                                          WHY DOES PYCHARM DO THIS TO ME
 Should be viewable by forking the repository
 * When in terminal, enter directory mysite ("CD mysite") as you should already be in the parent directories
 * Enter python manage.py runserver